 Recipients of the Health & Safety Award will have influenced Carleton in the following ways:

-- Demonstrated commitment to health & safety.
+- Demonstrates commitment to health & safety.

 Congratulations Alex Proctor and Beth McLarty Halfkenny on being co-recipients of the 2017 Health & Safety Award!